levelrin/notes/python/scikit-learn.md

 y = [0, 0, 0, 0, 0, 1, 1, 1, 1, 1, 0, 0, 0, 0, 0]

 # Artifical Neural Network (ANN)
+# In this example, we are using a classifier.
+# We should use MLPRegressor instead if we want to solve a regression problem.
 model = MLPClassifier(
 	# (2,) means 1 hidden layer with 2 nodes.
 	# (3, 4) means 2 hidden layers.
 First layer has 3 nodes and second layer has 4 nodes.